Chiari Malformation Fast Facts

 Chiari Malformation Brain Science

 - Genetics.
-Scientists have focused their attention on a particular chemical pathway that is important in regulating the body’s cell growth.
+Scientists have focused their attention on a particular chemical pathway important in regulating the body’s cell growth.
 Certain abnormal gene variations (mutations) that affect this pathway have been linked to cell overgrowth.
-These mutations may play a role in the development of some cancers, and they may also be connected to brain cell overgrowth that leads to conditions such as chiari malformation.
+These mutations may play a role in the development of some cancers, and they may also be connected to brain cell overgrowth that leads to conditions such as Chiari malformation.
 Research in this area is preliminary.

 Chiari Malformation Research

-Principal investigator: John D Heiss, MD
+Principal investigator: Ruben Quintero, MD

 Title: Fetoscopic Repair of Isolated Fetal Spina Bifida

-Principal Investigator: Jena Miller, MD
+Principal investigator: Jena Miller, MD

 Johns Hopkins University